KenVanHoeylandt/FireGrid/README.md

 # FireGrid

-Ignition deployment with Terraform and Ansible
+Apache Ignition deployment with Terraform and Ansible.

 ## Prerequisites